Global Supply Chain Management: 8 Market Forces Creating Complexity

 Regardless of where the end markets are, it is nearly impossible to have the most efficient lowest risk supply chain without having assets globally.
 The key is to always evaluate the complexity of the product and supply with the cost.

-Insights from over 300 supply chain decision-makers at OEMs with more than $500 million in revenue on how they are managing their supply chains in light of market forces.
+Insights from over 700 supply chain decision-makers at OEMs with more than $500 million in revenue on how they are managing their global supply chains in light of COVID-19 and other market dynamics.